Infection Control for Prostate Biopsies: Before, During, and After the Procedure

 Henry Ford ClipChoose one of two prostate biopsy methods: transperineal or transrectal

 Prostate biopsies can be categorized into two primary methods: transrectal and transperineal procedures.
 The former, which currently constitutes approximately 99% of all prostate biopsies, 5 involves guiding the biopsy needle through the rectum.
-While widely practiced, this method presents a spectrum of risks, with one of the most alarming being the potential for sepsis, a life-threatening infection (as indicated by the Mayo Clinic, the transrectal prostate biopsy technique carries a sepsis risk ranging from 3 cases per 100 patients).
-5
+While widely practiced, this method presents a spectrum of risks, with one of the most alarming being the potential for sepsis, a life-threatening infection (as indicated by the Journal of Urology, the transrectal prostate biopsy technique "presents a rate of post-procedural sepsis of 0.3-0.8% and hospitalization of 1.1% due to post-biopsy infections).
+21

-Meanwhile, the transperineal approach – which sees the biopsy needle guided through the perineum – offers a markedly lower risk profile (1 in every 500 patients, according to Mayo Clinic) 5 and has been gaining in popularity in recent years, due in large part to what many perceive as its increased safety and accuracy over transrectal prostate biopsies.
+Meanwhile, the transperineal approach – which sees the biopsy needle guided through the perineum – offers a markedly lower risk profile (specifically, a 0.1% rate of sepsis and hospitalization risk of 0.9%, according to the Journal of Urology) 25 and has been gaining in popularity in recent years, due in large part to what many perceive as its increased safety and accuracy over transrectal prostate biopsies.
 “Given the increased safety and accuracy reported in the literature, more and more patients are demanding a transperineal biopsy instead of a transrectal biopsy,” said Richard Szabo, MD, a urologist at the Southern California Permanente Medical Group in Orange County.
 “The American Urological Association guidelines on prostate biopsy are presently being revised and may soon join with the EUA in recommending the transperineal over transrectal approach.”
-22
+5

 (Our recent blog post, “Transperineal & Transrectal Prostate Biopsies for Cancer Detection,” breaks down the advantages and considerations associated with each approach.)